bb-Ricardo/icinga-slack-bot/README.md

   * down
   * unreachable (unreach)
   * all
+  * problems
 * service status
   * ok
   * warning (warn)
   * critical (crit)
   * unknown
   * all
+  * problems

-command filter can be combined like "warn crit" which would return all services in WARNING and CRITICAL state
+Command filter can be combined like "warn crit" which would return all services in WARNING and CRITICAL state.
+Also "problems" could be used to query all service with a certain name match in **NOT** OK sate.

 ***Important:***
 * The default host status filter will only display hosts which are **NOT** UP